spondbob/engine-docs/source/gdpr.md

 <h3 id="requests">How can MDG help address requests from Data Subjects?</h3>

-MDG is implementing a process to intake, review, and fulfill customer requests arising from Data Subject Access Requests (DSAR) they receive.
+MDG has implemented a process to intake, review, and fulfill customer requests arising from Data Subject Access Requests (DSAR) they receive.
 As a result of a DSAR, customers might request that MDG securely delete or return the Data Subject’s personal data.
 Due to their sensitivity, such requests will be handled by MDG on a case-by-case basis.

 <h3 id="policies">Where can I learn more about MDG's security and privacy policies?</h3>